Did you know that furniture for back pain sufferers is very different than furniture for people who don’t have back issues?

-Summary: The Carolina Sofa is a firm five-piece sofa set for people who need an ergonomic sofa that keeps your body in a neutral position.
-Although it doesn’t recline and has no extra support features, the Carolina Sofa is good for lower back pain.
+Summary: The Carolina is a firm five-piece sofa set for people who need an ergonomic sofa that keeps your body in a neutral position.
+Although it doesn’t recline and has no extra support features, the Carolina is good for lower back pain.

 7. Queen or Full Size Excelsior by Jerry Sales

 The Excelsior by Jerry Sales comes in fourteen different color combinations, so you’re bound to get one that fits your home décor.
 These couches are elegant, comfortable, and durable.